Understanding the Foreclosure Process

 2.)
 The second thing you can do is request a foreclosure alternative like a short sale, or deed-in lieu of foreclosure (DIL).
-In these solutions, the property being returned to the lender.
-In many instances, these foreclosure alternatives include offers cash for keys, lease back, deficiency relief, and more.
+In these solutions, the property is voluntarily returned to the lender.
+In many instances, these foreclosure alternatives include offers like cash for keys, lease back, deficiency relief, and more.

 Understanding the Foreclosure Process – Foreclosure Types

 Foreclosures come in two types: judicial and non-judicial.